Reviews You Can Rely On

 Credit: Ross Patton

-Once fully powered up, we considered how easy they were to turn on and whether or not we needed instructions or time to learn the device.
-The models that are the easiest to illuminate are the ones with big, obvious knobs and buttons, like the Coleman Rugged Rechargeable and the Goal Zero Lighthouse Mini V2.
+Once fully powered up, we considered how easy they were to turn on, the intuitiveness of switching between different light modes, and whether we needed instructions or time to learn the device.
+The models that are the easiest to illuminate are the ones with big, obvious knobs and buttons, like the Coleman Rugged Rechargeable and the Goal Zero Lighthouse Mini.

 lantern - the coleman rugged rechargeable is about as easy to operate as...